rust-lang/rust-by-example/examples/fn/closures/closure_examples/iter_find/input.md

 `Iterator::find` is a function which when passed an iterator, will return the first element which satisfies the predicate as an `Option`.
-It's
+Its
 signature:

 ```rust